LucasDelfino92/morrowindsharp/mwtools.md

 ### TESAME

-TES Advanced Mod Editor let's you open a plugin in order to clean it, as well as to merge plugins.
-I personally use it only to delete unwanted records from a mod, which is what I'll explain how to do.
-Just like it was for TES3Merge, TES3View is a great companion tool to TESAME, as knowing where conflicts lie can help you decide which troublesome records to delete from a plugin.
+TES Advanced Mod Editor let's you open a plugin in order to clean it manually, deleting unwanted records from a mod.
+TES3View is a great companion tool to TESAME, as knowing where conflicts lie can help you decide which troublesome records to delete from a plugin.

 - Launch TESAME in MO2.
 - Go to **Mods -> Open ..**